Michael Curtiz: Personal life

 Curtiz was the stepfather of movie and television director John Meredyth Lucas, who talks about him in his autobiography Eighty Odd Years in Hollywood.

+Many actors expressed frustrations in working with Curtiz; James Cagney said he was "a pompous bastard who didn't know how to treat actors."
+Cary Grant swore he would never work with him again after his experience filming Night and Day.

 Death

 Curtiz died from cancer on April 10, 1962, aged 75.
 At the time of his death, he was living alone in a small apartment in Sherman Oaks, California.
 He is interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.

 Legacy

 Curtiz directed some of the best known films of the 20th century, achieving numerous award-winning performances from actors.
 Before moving to Hollywood from his native Hungary when he was 38 years of age, he had already directed 64 films in Europe.
 He soon helped Warner Bros. become the nation's fastest-growing studio, directing 102 films during his career in Hollywood, more than any other director.
 Jack Warner, who first discovered Curtiz after seeing one of his epics in Europe, called him "Warner Brothers' greatest director."

 He directed 10 actors to Oscar nominations: Paul Muni, John Garfield, James Cagney, Walter Huston, Humphrey Bogart, Claude Rains, Joan Crawford, Ann Blyth, Eve Arden, and William Powell.
 Cagney and Crawford won their only Academy Awards under Curtiz's direction, with Cagney on TV later attributing part of his success to "the unforgettable Michael Curtiz."
 Curtiz himself was nominated five times and won as Best Director for Casablanca.

 He earned a reputation as a harsh taskmaster to his actors, as he micromanaged every detail on the set.
 With his background as director since 1912, his experience and dedication to the art made him a perfectionist.
 He had an astounding mastery of technical details.
 Hal B. Wallis, who produced a number of his major films, including Casablanca, said Curtiz had always been his favorite director:

 Some, such as screenwriter Robert Rossen, ask whether Curtiz has "been misjudged by cinema history," since he is not included among those often considered to be great directors, such as John Ford, Howard Hawks, Orson Welles and Alfred Hitchcock: "He was obviously a talent highly alert to the creative movements of his time such as German expressionism, the genius of the Hollywood studio system, genres such as film noir, and the possibilities offered by talented stars."

 Film historian Catherine Portuges has described Curtiz as one of the "most enigmatic of film directors, and often underrated."
 Film theorist Peter Wollen wanted "to resurrect" Curtiz's critical reputation, observing that with his enormous experience and drive, he "could wring unexpected meanings from a script through his direction of actors and cinematographers."